simple-icons/simple-icons/CONTRIBUTING.md

 1. Remove all colors.
 The icon should be monochromatic.
 1. Export the icon as an SVG.

 Some icons can't be easily converted to a monochromatic version due to colour changes, shadows, or other effects.
-For such cases the addition of gaps is the recommended approach, preferring a wide of 0.5px, but will be defined in a per icon basis.
+For such cases the addition of gaps is the recommended approach, with a preferred width of 0.5px.
+In some situations a different gap may be required, but that will be determined on a per-case basis.

 ### 3. Optimize the Icon